jtr13/EDAV/docs/03-iris.md

 Just add a name to the start of each chunk:
 `{r <cool-code-chunk-name>, <chunk_option> = TRUE}`

 Now you can see what the chunks were about as well as get a sense of where you are in the document.
-Just don't forget, it is a space after the `r` and commas for the other chunk options like `eval` or `echo`.
+Just don't forget, it is a space after the `r` and commas for the other chunk options you may have like `eval` or `echo`.

 ## Overlapping Data

 Eagle-eyed viewers may notice that we seem to be a few points short.
 We should be seeing 150 points, but we only see 117 (yes, I counted).
-Where are those missing points?
+Where are those 33 missing points?
 They are actually hiding behind other points.
 This dataset rounds to the nearest tenth of a centimeter, which is what is giving us those regular placings of the points.
-How did I know the data was in centimeters? `?iris` of course!
+How did I know the data was in centimeters?
+Running `?iris` in the console of course!
 [Ah, you ask a silly question, you get a silly answer](https://youtu.be/UIKGV2cTgqA?t=3m10s){target="_blank"}.

 ```r